KhronosGroup/Vulkan-Hpp/README.md

 ### Hashing Vulkan types

-With the additional header `vulkan_hash.hpp`, you get specializations of `std::hash` for the handle wrapper classes and, with C++14, for the structure wrappers.
+With the additional header [`vulkan_hash.hpp`](vulkan/vulkan_hash.hpp), you get specializations of `std::hash` for the handle wrapper classes and, with C++14, for the structure wrappers.
 With `VULKAN_HPP_HASH_COMBINE`, you can define your own hash combining algorithm for the structure elements.

 ### Extension Inspection

-With the additional header `vulkan_extension_inspection.hpp`, some functions to inspect extensions are provided.
-With C++20 and above, some of those functions are marked as `constexpr`, that is with appropriate arguments, they are resolved by the compiler.
+With the additional header [`vulkan_extension_inspection.hpp`](vulkan/vulkan_extension_inspection.hpp), some functions to inspect extensions are provided.
+With C++20 and above, some of those functions are marked as `constexpr`, that is with appropriate arguments, they are resolved at compile time.
 Each extension is identified by a string holding its name.
 Note that there exists a define with that name for each extension.
 Some functions might provide information that depends on the vulkan version.
 As all functions here work solely on strings, the vulkan versions are encoded by a string beginning with "VK_VERSION_", followed by the major and the minor version, separated by an undersore, like this: "VK_VERSION_1_0".
 - `std::set<std::string> const & getDeviceExtensions();`